-As above.
-They will be trained to the same level of the DSL.
+Deputy Designated Safeguarding Leads will be trained to the same level of the DSL.

-If you are a large academy you may have more than one DDSL.
-If this is the case ensure that there is excellent communication between the Safeguarding team within the school and that all records are kept centrally and available to be accessed by the designated safeguarding staff.
+Where there is more than one DDSL schools will ensure there is excellent communication between the Safeguarding team within the school and that all records are kept centrally and available to be accessed by the designated safeguarding staff.